About This Chapter

 - Recognizing tonality in music in terms of major and minor keys

 Using straightforward and engaging instruction, our expert music teachers show you the most relevant aural skill definitions and their applications.
-This way, you can be sure you're efficiently learning material that likely will be on the AP exam.
-To make sure you understand the material, you can take our self-assessment quizzes following each lesson.
+This way, you can be sure you're efficiently learning material that likely will be on the AP Music Theory exam.
+To make sure you understand the material, you can take our self-assessment quizzes following the lessons.
 Lesson transcripts are also available to print for further studying.

 1. What Is Harmony in Music? - Definition & Theory